Herbert Hoover: Sole proprietor

-He co-founded the Zinc Corporation to extract zinc near the Australian city of Broken Hill, New South Wales.
+Hoover co-founded the Zinc Corporation to extract zinc near the Australian city of Broken Hill, New South Wales.
 The Zinc Corporation developed the froth flotation process to extract zinc from lead-silver ore and operated the world's first selective ore differential flotation plant.
 Hoover worked with the Burma Corporation, a British firm that produced silver, lead, and zinc in large quantities at the Namtu Bawdwin Mine.
 He also helped increase copper production in Kyshtym, Russia, through the use of pyritic smelting.
 He also agreed to manage a separate mine in the Altai Mountains that, according to Hoover, "developed probably the greatest and richest single body of ore known in the world".

 In his spare time, Hoover wrote.
 His lectures at Columbia and Stanford universities were published in 1909 as Principles of Mining, which became a standard textbook.
 The book reflects his move towards progressive ideals, as Hoover came to endorse eight-hour workdays and organized labor.
 Hoover became deeply interested in the history of science, and he was especially drawn to the De re metallica, an influential 16th century work on mining and metallurgy by Georgius Agricola.
 In 1912, Hoover and his wife published the first English translation of De re metallica.
 Hoover also joined the board of trustees at Stanford, and led a successful campaign to appoint John Branner as the university's president.

 Marriage and family

 During his senior year at Stanford, Hoover became smitten with a classmate named Lou Henry, though his financial situation precluded marriage at that time.
-The daughter of a banker from Monterey, California, Lou Henry decided to study geology at Stanford after attending a lecture delivered by John Branner.
+The daughter of a banker from Monterey, California, Lou Henry decided to study geology at Stanford after attending a lecture delivered by John C. Branner.
 Immediately after earning a promotion in 1898, Hoover cabled Lou Henry, asking her to marry him.
 After she cabled back her acceptance of the proposal, Hoover briefly returned to the United States for their wedding.
 They would remain married until Lou Henry Hoover's death in 1944.

 Though his Quaker upbringing strongly influenced his career, Hoover rarely attended Quaker meetings during his adult life.
 Hoover and his wife had two children: Herbert Hoover Jr. (born in 1903) and Allan Henry Hoover (born in 1907).
 The Hoover family began living in London in 1902, though they frequently traveled as part of Hoover's career.
 After 1916, the Hoovers began living in the United States, maintaining homes in Stanford, California, and Washington, D.C.
+Hoover's great-granddaughter (through Allan) is conservative political commentator, strategist, media personality and author Margaret Hoover.

 Hoover's elder brother Theodore also studied mining engineering at Stanford, and returned there to become dean of the engineering school.
 In retirement, Theodore bought a large property on the remote north coast of Santa Cruz County.
 The Theodore J. Hoover Natural Preserve is now part of Big Basin State Park.